 If you are an art lover, New York is one of the best places in the world to get your fix of world famous galleries and museums, all within a relatively short distance of each other.
 For those who are used to seeing the exhibitions at our national galleries, the thrill of being able to see artworks you’ve known from books or reproductions, in person, cannot be underestimated.
 It's easy to be overwhelmed with the choice of galleries and if you’re on limited time, it’s hard to choose where to go!

-The direct flights to the West Coast with Air New Zealand / United Airlines or with American Airlines / Qantas has opened up the East Coast significantly making New York an even more attractive holiday destination.
+The direct flights to the West Coast, Houston (or Chicago - from November 18) with Air New Zealand has opened up the East Coast significantly making New York an even more attractive holiday destination.

 Some of our favourite stops in New York included Museum of Modern Art (MoMA) which has amazing selection of blockbuster pictures including works by Picasso and Vincent van Gogh and Monet as well as 20th century heavyweights such as Jackson Pollock and Mark Rothko.
 Other art forms are exhibited here such as photography, prints, books and multi media.
 The famous Museum of Modern Art shop is definitely worth a stop as some of the items for sale there have become modern icons in their own right.
 There are also a choice of three different restaurants if you have time for lunch, dinner or drinks.